Safe Use of Measuring Wheels

 2–3 Minute Talk Script

-Workers should walk at a steady pace and avoid bouncing the wheel, which can affect accuracy.
+Workers should walk at a steady pace and keep the wheel in full contact with the ground.

 Safety Reminders